Creating a NoSQL database on Azure

 Getting the data [🔗]

-Now let’s download the periodic table data using the wget command, which is a terminal command that downloads files the same way your web browser might.
-The general form of this command is:
+Now let’s download the periodic table data using the wget command.
+This is a terminal command that downloads files in the manner of your web browser.
+The format of the wget command is:

 wget [URL OF FILE TO DOWNLOAD] -O [NAME TO SAVE THE FILE AS]

-For our periodic table data, use these options:
+For our periodic table data, use these arguments for DOWNLOAD URL and FILE NAME:

 https://gist.githubusercontent.com/speters33w/e5b1246d6859f29c4f02a299714d4c20/raw/a78d747534b915c19c5fb6d1fac0df6a77d62452/Periodic%2520Table%2520of%2520Elements.csv